ucl-exoplanets/TauREx3_public/doc/source/user/taurex/inputfile.rst

     - :ref:`userfitting`

 Not all of these headers are required in an input file.
 Some will generate default profiles when not present.
+To perform retrievals, :ref:`userobservation`, :ref:`useroptimizer` and :ref:`userfitting` *MUST* be present

 Some of these may define additional *subheaders* given by the ``[[Name]]`` notation::